Living with Mesothelioma

 - Mental health challenges – fear, uncertainty, anxiety, stress, loneliness, anger, depression

-- Treatment burden – time spend on treatments and appointments, traveling, treatment side effects, like hair loss, pain, and fatigue.
+- Treatment burden – time spent on treatments and appointments, traveling, and treatment side effects, like hair loss, pain, and fatigue.

 The experience of living with mesothelioma is unique to each patient, but many will go through some version of these challenges.
 Taking tips and advice from experts, caregivers, and other patients can help relieve some of the discomfort and stress of mesothelioma.